A Teardrop in the Indian Ocean

-Wild and authentic, the pearl of the Indian Ocean stands out as one of the most surprising and least crowded destinations on the Asian continent.
-Wherever the traveler goes, its inhabitants will welcome him with a smile.
+Wild and authentic, the “pearl of the Indian Ocean” stands out as one of the most surprising and least overrun destinations in all Asia.
+Wherever you travel in Sri Lanka, you can expect a smile on practically every face.

 Sri Lanka.
 Paseo en globo al amanecer